LeStolz/XR/README.md

 # XR

-- Marker
-- Stop suddenly
-- CSV
+- Open form on tablet